pydanny/django-blarg/README.rst

         :target: https://crate.io/packages/django-blarg?version=latest

-Django the 404 and 500 pages the blarg way.
+Django 404 and 500 pages the blarg way.

 Like https://github.com/404 and https://github.com/500, but for Django.